eoinok/patients/README.md

 # Part 4

 Copy your visitList.php file to a new file called visitListWithNames.php.
 Replace your SQL code ***"select * from visit"*** with the following SQL query ***"SELECT visit_date, visit_time, patient.Firstname, patient.Surname FROM visit INNER JOIN patient ON patient.id = visit.patient_id"***.
-Note that this query joins the visit table to the patient table - effectively looking up the patient names and replacing the patientID with names to make the information more meaningful.
-Given this new query, the columns in the resultant data are visit_date, visit_time, Firstname and Surname.
+This query joins the visit table to the patient table - effectively looking up the patient names and replacing the patientID with names to make the information more meaningful. **Note that some of the columns in this query start with capital letters and some start with lower case.
+When retrieving the data using the $row associative array you must use case sensitive indices - e.g. $row['visit_date'] and $row['Firstname'].** Given this new query, the columns in the resultant data are visit_date, visit_time, Firstname and Surname.
 Modify the code you created in Part 3 so that you use these new column headers to create four simple PHP variables and then use those PHP variables then use those PHP variables to output data in rows and columns.